mpl-extensions/mpl-interactions/docs/Contributing.rst

 Working with Git
 ^^^^^^^^^^^^^^^^

-Using Git/Github can confusing (https://xkcd.com/1597/) so if you're new to Git you may find it helpful to use a program like `Github Desktop <desktop.github.com>`_ and to follow a `guide <https://github.com/firstcontributions/first-contributions#first-contributions>`_.
+Using Git/Github can confusing (https://xkcd.com/1597/) so if you're new to Git, you may find it helpful to use a program like `Github Desktop <desktop.github.com>`_ and to follow a `guide <https://github.com/firstcontributions/first-contributions#first-contributions>`_.